lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 (Ignore the changes in the time for the recursive method benchmark - the benchmarker is imperfect, and there will always be some minor variation between runs)

 This method takes about 64k nanoseconds.
 Looks like we got over a 10x speedup just by moving from recursion to looping!
 That speedup is coming, in varying degrees from three places:
 1. Reduced overhead.
-Besides the work done within a function, there's a certain amount of work required simply to call a functiona and return from it.
+Besides the work done within a function, there's a certain amount of work required simply to call a function and return from it.
 Our recursive method had a lot of function calls - now we have only one
 2. Reusing calculated basis values.
 Go back and look at our pyramid of basis functions; each basis function `B_i_k` is depended on by two other basis functions - `B_i-1_k+1` and `B_i_k+1`.
 In the recursive method, we'd calculate `B_i_k` once while calculating its first dependent, and again when calculating its second dependent.
 Now that we're storing the results of each basis function calculation in our vector, we only need to calculate each one once
 3. **Auto-vectorization**.
-In recursive mode, the compiler was limited in what it could assume about our code, so it was forced to be conservative in how it optimizied and wrote assembly to do exactly what we described and nothing more - read a few values, multiply and add them together, and give a single value back.
+In recursive mode, the compiler was limited in what it could assume about our code, so it was forced to be conservative in how it optimized and wrote assembly to do exactly what we described and nothing more - read a few values, multiply and add them together, and give a single value back.
 Now that we're working a loop, the compiler is able to recognize that we're walking a vector and performing the same operation at each step, and do things smarter: the compiler is generating assembly with SIMD operations.
 While our Rust code says "for each index 0..n, read a few values, multiply and add them together, and store the single result", the assembly generated by the compiler now says "for every chunk of indexes [0..i]...[n-i..n], read several chunks of values, multiply and add the chunks together, and store the several results all at once".
 We're getting vectorization for free, just by writing code that's easier for the compiler to understand!

 # Optimization #2: Rust's Portable SIMD Crate

 Now we'll start introducing SIMD operations using Rust's [portable SIMD module](https://doc.rust-lang.org/std/simd/index.html).

-Note for those following along with their own code at home: using `std::simd` requires addings the `#![feature(portable_simd)]` flag at the top of our library and compiling with the nightly toolchain, instead of the default stable release.
+Note for those following along with their own code at home: using `std::simd` requires adding the `#![feature(portable_simd)]` flag at the top of our library and compiling with the nightly toolchain, instead of the default stable release.
 You can install the `nightly` toolchain using [rustup] (https://www.rust-lang.org/tools/install) with `rustup toolchain install nightly`, and set it as the default toolchain for your project by calling `rustup override set nightly` from within your project directory

 Below is our B-spline calculation function using SIMD operations.
 It calculates everything the same way as our looping method, but uses explicit SIMD calls to operate on multiple elements at the same time